-Available solutions come in all shapes, sizes, and efficiencies
+Available airport conveyor solutions come in all shapes, sizes, and efficiencies

 While the RFID tracking systems allow an earlier notification to baggage handling system managers of possible issues, this technology will not solve the root cause of the baggage jam.

-With a fully open conveyor transfer gap containing no transfer protection at all, straps, wheels or other items hanging from the baggage may get pulled down into the gap and become trapped between the head pulley and the finger/hand guard plate that is present as a safety precaution on many baggage handling conveyors.
+A fully open conveyor transfer gap contains no transfer protection at all, straps, wheels or other items hanging from the baggage may get pulled down into the gap and become trapped between the head pulley and the finger/hand guard plate that is present as a safety precaution on many baggage handling conveyors.
 Again, a situation like this can cause a delay in the luggage making it through to the airplane and/or damage to the luggage itself.

-Transfer plates are a good option to keep bags moving across the transfer points, bridging the gap and keeping items from getting damaged.
+Transfer plates (also called T-plates) are a good option to keep bags moving across the transfer points, bridging the gap and keeping items from getting damaged.
 But not all transfer plates are created equal.

 Solutions such as steel transfer plates have drawbacks.
 Steel plates can work fairly well when installed properly.
 The issue is that steel transfer plates are extremely unforgiving and will hold onto lodged straps, tags, and other items, potentially causing damage to conveyed luggage or even to the conveyor belt itself.
-Speaking of the belt, any sort of damaged belting or belt splices can also catch on the static steel plate, causing further damage to the belt.
+Speaking of the belt, any sort of damaged belting or belt splices can also catch on the static steel plate, causing further belt damage and requiring repair.

 |An engineered solution like Flexco’s Segmented Transfer Plate can keep bags moving and is easy to install and maintain.

 But do not fear.
 All is not lost.
 Flexco has developed a revolutionary new transfer plate system that is friendlier on baggage and conveyors alike.
 Flexco’s Segmented Transfer Plates are designed to allow safe and easy transfer of baggage and other conveyed items through conveyor transfer points.
-And in the unlikely event that a baggage strap or other item were to get lodged at the transfer, the 3 inch (75mm) wide, high-visibility yellow segment involved would simply lift out of the way or release completely.
-This frees up the jam and still leaves the transfer point protected.
+And in the unlikely event that a baggage strap or other item were to get lodged at the transfer, the 3 inch (75mm) wide, high-visibility yellow segment would simply lift out of the way or release completely.
+This frees up the jam, leaves transfers protected, and discourages conveyor belt damage.

 If a segment did release from the support bar, a repair can be made in a matter of seconds by simply snapping a new segment into place.
 Even better, replacement segments are easily inventoried by the baggage system maintenance crew.
 No more custom-fitting of steel transfer plates or other homemade transfer gap filling solutions.